seyedjafariy/Faketory/README.md

 - Create issues
 - Send PRs

-Any contribution is more than wellcome
+Any contribution is more than welcome

 ## License